 The human body is roughly 60% water.
-It is also always losing water, be it through sweat, through urine or even through natural respiration.
+It is also always losing water, be it through sweat, urine, or even through natural respiration.
 Because the body is constantly losing water over time, drinking water is a necessity to avoid dehydration.

-When even the experts are unsure on how much water a person should consume, the likeliest answer becomes "it varies with the individual."
+When even the experts are unsure about how much water you should drink, the likeliest answer becomes "it varies with the individual."
 This article plans to look over the different claims in order to provide you with the information you need to make the most informed decision.

 Every person's body and health needs are unique.
-When it comes to adults, the baseline, according to the The U.S. National Academies of Sciences, Engineering, and Medicine breaks down as follows:
+When it comes to adults, the baseline, according to The U.S. National Academies of Sciences, Engineering, and Medicine breaks down as follows:

 - Women need a daily water intake of 11.5 cups, roughly 2.7 liters

-- Men require a daily water intake of 155.5 cups, a liter more than what a woman needs.
+- Men require a daily water intake of 15.5 cups, a liter more than what a woman needs.

-These amounts come not just from water, but also from tea, juice and even food.
+These amounts come not just from water but also from tea, juice, and even food.
 Roughly 20% of your daily water intake comes from what you eat.

-- Diet.
 Caffeinated beverages, like coffee and soda, induce urination, meaning you must drink even more water to offset the liquid lost going to the bathroom.
-A diet rich in salts, spices or sugars will also contribute to higher risk of dehydration without consuming a commensurate amount of water.
+A diet rich in salts, spices, or sugars will also contribute to a higher risk of dehydration without consuming a commensurate amount of water.

-- Environment.
 If most of your day is spent exposed to sunlight or in high temperatures, like a boiler room, you will need to drink more.

-- Health.
 Anyone struggling with an infection or fever is going to dehydrate more quickly as the body violently forces out the nastiness.
 Diabetics are also more prone to dehydration, as are people who rely on medications that induce urination, known as diuretics.

-- Pregnant or nursing.
 Breast milk is derived from the mother's internal reserves of water.
 In short, mothers are not only eating for two but drinking for that many as well.

 Do Water Levels Influence Energy and Brain Activity?

-People say that dehydration takes a toll on our ability to function and many studies back such claims up.
+People say that dehydration takes a toll on our ability to function, and many studies back such claims up.

-- Another study of 12 collegiate men discerned that going 36 hours without water had a severe negative effect on energy level, focus, reaction time and short-term memory.
+- Another study of 12 collegiate men discerned that going 36 hours without water had a severe negative effect on energy level, focus, reaction time, and short-term memory.